github/opensource.guide/features/mastering-markdown/index.md

 Here's an example of Python code without syntax highlighting:

-    def foo:
+    def foo():
         if not bar:
             return true

 ### Task Lists